Introduction

 1. Supply and Demand known as "The Backbone of Microeconomics"

-Most us have heard of "supply and demand" before, but what does it actually mean?
+You’ve probably heard of the concept of supply and demand before, but what does it really mean?

 • Supply refers to quantity of goods or service that is available currently.